 Details of versioning and variations

 This Agreement takes effect when you click on an “I Accept” button or checkbox presented with these terms or, if earlier when you use the Website (the “Effective Date”).
 You represent to us that you are lawfully able to enter into contracts (e.g. you are not a minor).
-If you are entering into this Agreement for an entity, such as the company you work for, you represent to us that you have the legal authority to bind that entity.

 Before you submit any information on or through this website, please carefully review this Policy to understand our views and practices regarding your information and how we will treat it.

 Please note that this Policy applies only to information collected through this Website and not to information you may provide to any third-party sites to which the Website may link, except as expressly provided herein.
 Third parties may include: